Gold firms as U.S. jobs data miss cements low rates view - Up News Info

 Data released on Friday showed U.S. job growth unexpectedly slowed in April, as businesses scrambled for workers and raw materials amid rapidly improving public health and massive government aid.

-The 266,000 jobs that U.S. firms added last month were “nowhere near” what was expected, a Federal Reserve official said.
+The 266,000 jobs that U.S. firms added last month were “nowhere near” expectations, a Federal Reserve official said.

-The U.S. central bank has pledged to keep interest rates near zero until inflation and employment pick up.
+The U.S. central bank has pledged to keep interest rates low until inflation and employment pick up.

-Lower interest rates decrease the opportunity cost of holding non-yielding bullion and weigh on the dollar, making gold cheaper for investors holding other currencies.
+Lower interest rates decrease the opportunity cost of holding non-yielding bullion and weigh on the dollar.

+Spot gold may test a resistance at $1,847 per ounce, a break above which could lead to a gain to $1,876, according to Reuters technical analyst Wang Tao.

-Reflecting increased investor interest in gold, holdings in the world’s largest gold-backed exchange-traded fund, SPDR Gold Trust, rose 0.6% on Friday.
+Indicative of sentiment, holdings of the world’s largest gold-backed exchange-traded fund, SPDR Gold Trust, rose 0.6% on Friday.

-Speculators increased their bullish positions in COMEX gold and silver contracts in the week to May 4.
+Speculators raised bullish bets in COMEX gold and silver contracts in the week to May 4.